TMJ TreatmentAn Overview

 Short for temporomandibular joint, TMJ has become the catch-all term for an uncomfortable or uneven bite.
 There is a range of possible causes for a TMJ related disorder, including:

 - Genetic, jaw structure concerns

-Dr. Sousa works with patients to assess their oral health, lifestyle habits and other factors affecting their smile.
+Dr. Sousa works with patients to assess their oral health, lifestyle habits, and other factors affecting their smiles.
 He will provide a personalized treatment plan to address the unique concerns of each patient.